cremich/personalize-cdk-lib/README.md

 ### Getting started

-In order to create your recommendation engine, you start by provisioning either a custom or domain specific dataset group.
+In order to create your recommendation engine, you start by provisioning either a custom or domain specific Dataset Group.
 Once you create your Dataset Group, you can add the required datasets by calling for example

 - `addInteractionsDataset()`.
 - `addItemsDataset()`.
 - `addUsersDataset()`.

-This will create a new dataset within your Dataset group with a default schema depending on the domain and dataset type combination.
+This will create a new dataset within your Dataset Group with a default schema depending on the domain and dataset type combination.
 For a detailed description of the default dataset schemas, please review the [official Amazon Personalize documentation](https://docs.aws.amazon.com/personalize/latest/dg/how-it-works-dataset-schema.html).

 ```javascript
 import { DatasetGroup } from "@cremich/personalize";